-The functions can be either called as defined in this section, or they can be called directly using the hierarchical name (since the functions must be encapsulated).
+The functions can be either called as defined in this section, or they can be called directly using the hierarchical name.
 The operator or operator function must be encapsulated; this allows direct calls of the functions and prohibits the functions from using the elements of operator record class.